A Regional Assessment of Climate Change Impacts

 Chapter 8: Adaptation

-Robert Mendelsohn INTRODUCTION This chapter focuses on how individuals, ﬁrms, communities and governments respond to climate change.
+8. Adaptation Robert Mendelsohn INTRODUCTION This chapter focuses on how individuals, ﬁrms, communities and governments respond to climate change.
 How they respond depends on the impact the change is likely to have and their resources, knowledge and organization.
 Adaptation is deﬁned here as actions undertaken by individuals, ﬁrms and governments that either ameliorate the harmful effects of climate change or capitalize on the beneﬁcial opportunities arising from climate change.
 Adaptation is, in other words, viewed as the human response to all the changes induced by climate change.
 Climate change can create important changes in ecosystems and geophysical processes, of course; and human systems can, in turn, respond directly to the climate change and to the changes in these natural systems.
 All of these changes must be captured in impact analyses to trace the link between the climate stimulus and all the consequences.
 We deﬁne adaptation solely in terms of the human response, not the natural system response to highlight these human reactions.
 Incorporating adaptation into impact modeling has been one of the major innovations of impact research over the last decade.
 Adaptation is an integral component of climate impact assessment (Fankhauser 1996, Yohe et al. 1996, Tol et al. 1998, Smit et al. 1999, Mendelsohn and Neumann 1999, Mendelsohn 2000, Pittock and Jones 2000).
 Just as it is important to understand how natural systems will change when climate changes, it is also important to understand how social systems will change.
-Farmers, coastal dwellers, homeowners, ﬁrms and government agencies will...
+Farmers, coastal dwellers, homeowners, ﬁrms and government...

 You are not authenticated to view the full text of this chapter or article.